Bright, crisp display

 The 4G Samsung Galaxy S20 we tested costs £799/€899 (~$918), a full £100/€100 cheaper than the 5G model.
 Compared to the more expensive entries in the S20 series, the 4G S20 model retains most of the best features at some welcome savings.
 You get a lot of bang for your buck, especially if you’re not planning to upgrade to 5G for a couple of years.

 Apple has a more affordable flagship entry point with last year’s $699 iPhone 11.
 Although, to be fair, the $999 iPhone 11 Pro is the Galaxy S20’s true competition.
 Compared to other 5G Android flagships, the Galaxy S20 is more expensive than the LG V60 and the OnePlus 8 Pro.
+There’s also the smaller Galaxy Note 20 to consider at $999.
 If you’re not yet ready to make the jump to 5G, the Google Pixel 4 is regularly discounted for even bigger savings.
 2019 handsets are still great for 4G networks, so it’s well worth considering your actual needs before taking the plunge on more expensive 5G flagship models.

 Samsung is sweetening the deal with a variety of promos.
-For instance, you can regularly get the Galaxy S20 for $200 off.
+For instance, you can regularly get the Galaxy S20 for $200 off at some retailers.
 Samsung also introduced a generous cashback program that lets you return a Galaxy S20 after two years and get 50% of its value back.

 Should you buy the Samsung Galaxy S20?